 As can be seen from Table 1, the four climate scenarios include changes in temperature, wind and precipitation, and consequently sun hours.
 The first and last are most important for determining the energy performance of buildings, whereas the second and third are less important.
 For the year 2050 and with reference to the year 1990, the climate scenarios predict an increase in temperature between 0.9°C to 2.3°C in winter and 0.9°C and 2.8°C in summer.
 The climate scenarios do not present a precise prediction for changes in solar radiation patterns.
-According to a KNMI climate sketchbook [47], the Netherlands is located at the boundary between Southern Europe, where cloud coverage will decrease, and Northern Europe, where cloud coverage will decrease, are spected.
+According to a KNMI climate sketchbook [47], the Netherlands is located at the boundary between Southern Europe, where cloud coverage will decrease, and Northern Europe, where cloud coverage will increase.
+Only, in the G+ and W+ small changes in the number of rainy days in summer, an consequently sun hours, are expected.
 In general, though, it is expected that changes in solar radiation patterns will be small.
 As a result, such changes are not considered in this study.